 The graduate Family Physician is a professional generalist who works to benefit the health of patients and communities.

 Family medicine residents will observe the Four Principles of Family Medicine.
 By the end of residency, the family practice resident will be competent to enter and adapt to the independent practice of comprehensive family medicine anywhere in Canada, demonstrating basic competency in all areas outlined in the Family Medicine Professional Profile.
 Family medicine residents will provide comprehensive, patient-centred and equity-oriented care to all patients in a variety of care settings, and across the life cycle.
-They will demonstrate this in the workplace, using competencies described in the CanMEDS-FM framework and the Evaluation Objectives (Skill Dimensions and Priority Topics).
+They will demonstrate this in the workplace, using competencies described in the CanMEDS-FM framework and the Assessment Objectives.
 The Core Activities described in this document describe the minimum abilities required of all residents at the completion of the program.
 UBC Family Practice Residency Program commits to prioritizing resident wellness during this pursuit of competence.

 The goal is to ensure that all Family Medicine residents develop professional competence to the level of a physician ready to begin practice in the specialty of Family Medicine.
 What this competent family physician looks like can be represented and described in many ways and to do this, the program uses a variety of frameworks to both define curriculum and assess the outcome.